nicolasmarie1/pcvs/docs/source/index.rst

 .. note::
    PCVS does not act as a test framework on its own.
 It does not have all the features from a test reporting interface either.
-Its purposes is to provide a new approach when building test-bases to dissociate testers from tested, to increase flexbility, reusability, ease maintenance and speed up test scheduling to minimize time to result.
+Its purposes are to provide a new approach when building test-bases to dissociate testers from tested, to increase flexbility, reusability, ease maintenance and speed up test scheduling to minimize time to result.
 It is compatible with multiple build